 7. Red Mountain Resort to Whitewater Ski Resort – 93km / 58miles

 As you make the drive along the various mountain highways, you’ll find some of the most beautiful scenery found anywhere and quite possibly enjoy the adventure of a lifetime!
 You’ll experience diverse terrain, great mountain towns such as Nelson, known as a ski town, Kimberley with its Bavarian style theme downtown and Fernie, which was once rich in coal.
 There is also Golden, Revelstoke, Invermere, Rossland and the community of Fairmont Hot Springs, which are full of history and charm.
-There are several lift-serviced resorts, which offer ski-in/ski-out lodging options, filled with a great selection of amenities.
+Six of the eight ski resorts offer ski-in/ski-out lodging options and are filled with a great selection of amenities at their base areas.
 The heli-skiing and cat-skiing operators offer great lodges and accommodations so you can truly sit back, relax and enjoy the experience.
-The lift-serviced ski and snowboard resorts when you Ski The Powder Highway collectively bring over 700 total trails on approximately 17,000 total acres of skiable terrain, which equal nothing but great fun and incredible memories.
+The lift-serviced ski and snowboard resorts when you ski The Powder Highway collectively bring over 700 total trails on approximately 17,000 total acres of skiable terrain, which equal nothing but great fun and incredible memories.

-When you Ski the Powder Highway you have an advantage of having seven airports nearby for ease of access, which includes two in the United States and all are within a reasonable driving distance to your first stop on the Powder Highway.
+When you decide to ski the Powder Highway you have an advantage of having seven airports nearby for ease of access, which includes two in the United States and all are within a reasonable driving distance to your first stop on the Powder Highway.

 1. Kelowna Intl Airport – Kelowna, BC, Canada

 2. Canadian Rockies Intl Airport – Cranbrook, BC, Canada

 3. Castlegar Airport – Castlegar, BC, Canada

 4. Trail Regional Airport – Trail, BC, Canada